John III of Portugal: International relations

 The reign of John III was marked by active diplomacy.
-With Spain, he made alliances through marriage that ensured peace in the Iberian Peninsula for a number of years.
-He himself married Catherine of Austria, the daughter of Philip I of Castile.
-His sister Isabella of Portugal married Charles V, the king of Spain and Holy Roman Emperor.
+With Spain, he made alliances through marriage that ensured peace in the Iberian Peninsula for years.
+He married Catherine of Austria, the daughter of Philip the Handsome, the king of Castile and the Burgundian Netherlands.
+His sister, Isabella of Portugal, married Charles V, Holy Roman Emperor.
 His daughter Maria Manuela married King Philip II of Spain – and there were others.
-However, the intermarriage of these closely related royal families may have been one of the factors that contributed to the poor health of John's children and of future King Sebastian of Portugal.
+However, the intermarriage of these closely related royal families may have contributed to the poor health of John's children and future King Sebastian of Portugal.

-John III remained neutral during the war between France and Spain, but stood firm in fighting the attacks of French privateers.
+John III remained neutral during the war between France and Spain but stood firm in fighting the attacks of French privateers.

-He strengthened relations with the Papal States by introducing the Inquisition in Portugal and the adhesion of the Portuguese clergy to the Counter-Reformation.
-This relationship with the Catholic Church made it possible for John to name whomever he desired to important religious positions in Portugal: his brothers Henry and Afonso were made Cardinals and his biological son, Duarte; was made Archbishop of Braga.
+He strengthened relations with the Papal States by establishing the Portuguese Inquisition in 1536, as well as the adhesion of the Portuguese clergy to the Counter-Reformation.
+This relationship with the Catholic Church made it possible for John to name whoever he desired for important religious positions in Portugal: his brothers Henry and Afonso were made cardinals and his biological son, Duartem was made archbishop of Braga.

-Commercial relations were intensified with England, the countries of the Baltic regions and Flanders during John III's reign.
-Meanwhile, in the opposite side of the world, Portugal was the first European nation to make contact with Japan.
-In China Macau was offered to the Portuguese, and soon Portugal controlled major trade routes in the area.
-In South Asia, the Portuguese continued its hostile stance against their Muslim rivals and insurgent Indian leaders.
+Commercial relations were intensified with England, the countries of the Baltic region, and Flanders during John III's reign.
+Meanwhile, on the opposite side of the world, Portugal was the first European nation to contact Japan.
+In China, Macau was offered to the Portuguese, and soon, Portugal controlled significant trade routes in the area.
+In South Asia, the Portuguese continued their hostile stance against Muslim rivals and insurgent Indian leaders.